ethorhil/private-writes/Private Transfers/Phase A - Discovery & Landscape Mapping/00_Index/Phase A – Private Transfers Landscape.md

 Use these materials to understand concrete deployments and ecosystem coverage:

-- [[7 Ecosystem and Deployment Landscape (Visual Maps)]] – visual overview of key projects and how they map to the seven patterns.
+- [[7 Ecosystem and Deployment Landscape]] – visual overview of key projects and how they map to the seven patterns.
 - Follow links from the visual maps into individual project notes in the `05_Projects/` folder for deeper dives.

 ---